fabeezz/Proiect-MDS/README.md

 # ✨ Game Narrative & Core Loop
-Little Mighty One is a 2D top-down action RPG where the player must traverse two connected scenes, defeat different types of enemies, and survive using weapons and collectible resources.
+Little Mighty One is a 2D top-down action RPG where the player must traverse four connected scenes, defeat different types of enemies, and survive using weapons and collectible resources.

 ## 🧙 Story:
 You are the Little Mighty One, a lone hero dropped into an enchanted world infested by corrupted creatures.
 Starting from a peaceful field now overrun by blue slimes and a purple mob, your goal is to cleanse the land and uncover the dark force behind the invasion.